missomisso/Electoral-Map/README.md

-Use this software to determine the layout for the next General Election!
+Use this web application to determine the layout for the next General Election!